microsoft/perfview/documentation/SettingUpRepoInVS2015.md

 getting the latest changes from GitHub and submitting a pull request to the master branch.

 It will show you how to do this using just Visual Studio 2015.
-It will also show how to do this with command line Git as well.
+It will also show how to do this with command line GIT as well.
 Older version of Visual Studio as well as other IDEs are possible, but not covered here.

 We use the PerfView project https://github.com/Microsoft/perfview as an example but